Health Programs / Immunization Requirements Office

 Affordable Care Act

-The Affordable Care Act is a Federal Law that requires everyone to have health insurance.
-The next open enrollment period for the New York State of Health will be Nov.
-15, 2014 to Feb.
-15, 2015.
+The Affordable Care Act is a federal law that requires everyone to have health insurance.
 Eligible students may sign up for Medicaid and Child Health Plus through the Exchange at any time.
 You can look for health insurance in the New York State–run New York State of Health, the official health plan marketplace.
 For more information, e-mail New York State of Health.

 Events and Activities